plantuml/plantuml-eclipse/README.md

   ([issue #145](https://github.com/hallvard/plantuml/issues/145))
 - Semi-automate PlantUML for Eclipse plug-in releases ([issue #145](https://github.com/hallvard/plantuml/issues/145))
-- Update dependency to PlantUML library version to 1.2025.4 (see [changes](https://plantuml.com/changes)) and remove some obsolete plug-ins since we no longer need ELK library (it is now included in the PlantUML library).
+- Update dependency to PlantUML library version 1.2025.8 (see [changes](https://plantuml.com/changes)) and remove some obsolete plug-ins since we no longer need ELK library (it is now included in the PlantUML library).
-- Improve saving a diagram as an SVG file, suggest the same folder for the new *.svg file as the original *.puml file.
+- Improve saving a diagram as an SVG file, suggest the same folder for the new .svg file as the original .puml file.
+- Add UML 2 model support (rendering various diagrams from UML 2 models), original plug-ins implemented by @hallvard were updated and extended.
+  Thanks for the [PR](https://github.com/hallvard/plantuml/pull/187) to @ansgarradermacher.

 ## [1.1.32](https://github.com/hallvard/plantuml/releases/tag/1.1.32)